aalfiann/reSlim-b2b/readme.md

     * routers/
 	    * name.router.php (routes by functionalities)
 * test/
-    * example/ (This is a GUI for test)
+    * app/ (This is a GUI for test)
-    * reSlim User.postman_collection.json (Is the file to run example test in PostMan)
+    * assets/ (This is an assets used in GUI)

 ### api/

-Here is the place to run your application
+Here is the place to run main api

 ### app/